tiegotc/Implementing-Large-Language-Models/README.md

+<h>The language models are currently only performing sentiment analysis.
+This is an on-going project.</h>

 * Install required packages:
 pip install -r requirements.txt

-* Read usage for the how to add arguments should you wish to change them: python main.py --help
+* Read usage docs on how to add your own arguments should you wish to change them: python main.py --help

 * Run the script with default arguments: